 Industrial Hygiene

-Industrial hygiene is the scientific discipline dedicated to the anticipation, recognition, evaluation, and control of environmental factors or stresses arising in or from the workplace, which may present an unacceptable health risk to workers or those in the nearby community.
+Industrial hygiene, also known as Occupational and Environmental Health and Safety (OEHS), is the scientific discipline dedicated to the anticipation, recognition, evaluation, and control of environmental factors or stresses in or from the workplace which may present an unacceptable health risk to workers or those in the nearby community.
 The stressors may include chemical substances, biologic agents, physical stressors, or radiological elements to which workers or the community may be exposed.
 The core competencies of ToxStrategies — exposure assessment, toxicology, chemistry, engineering, risk assessment, and risk communication — are critical aspects of industrial hygiene.

 ToxStrategies experts have decades of experience in occupational risk assessment and have worked in nearly every industry sector to assist companies in developing and maintaining programs that provide healthy work environments.
-Our scientists have conducted original research, both retrospectively and prospectively, to characterize the potential for risk to workers and develop solutions for minimizing the risk.
+Our scientists have also conducted original research to characterize the potential for risk to workers and develop solutions for minimizing the risk.
 ToxStrategies capabilities include:

 Chemical Hazard Assessment